 Primates are used in a variety of research experiments in institutions around Australia – including macaques and marmosets in brain and vision studies and baboons in xenotransplantation research.
 You can find a list of HRA “case studies” involving primates here.
+Listen to the HRA podcast on primate research in Australia here.

 “As an expert on the welfare and well-being of non-human primates, I believe that using these individuals in research is inherently immoral.
 Social structure and the opportunity for normal interactions with not only conspecifics (members of their species) in general, but their family members in particular, are crucial for the physical and psychological well-being of non-human primates.
 The privation of captivity is compounded by the kinds of experiments imposed on these individuals, which often cause intense pain and suffering which cannot be alleviated until the individual is killed.
 Although they are similar to human beings in some ways, non-human primates are sufficiently different to make them poor surrogates.
 Only studies on people can provide us with unquestionably useful information about human structure, function and pathological conditions which will be invaluable in understanding and treating human disorders.
 We are an intelligent and capable species.
 If we use our intelligence compassionately, we can find ways to answer the questions we have without harming and killing non-human primates.”